Yusarina/Rinas-Beer-Pong-Table-For-ChilloutVR/README.md

 NOTICE: The Table needs it own layer named BeerPongTable for it to work, see images below for more info.

-A beer pong table for ChilloutVR, just import it into your project, make sure you have TextMeshPro as well.
+A WIP beer pong table for ChilloutVR, just import it into your project, make sure you have TextMeshPro as well.

 - You can also get this off Gumroad: https://joliavr.gumroad.com/l/joliacvrbeerpongtable
 - Find more assets on my website: https://jolia.xyz